 - Sleep data equipment

 - Sleep center management

 - Interventions in gas exchange

 The U.S. Bureau of Labor Statistics (BLS) does not have specific data on sleep technicians, but it does report information on various health technologists and technicians.
-In 2012, the BLS stated that there were 84,510 health technicians and technologists working in the country.
-These professionals earned $40,700 as a median annual wage in 2012 as well.
+In May 2018, the BLS stated that there were 321,220 clinical laboratory technologists and technicians employed.
+These professionals earned $52,330 as a median salary.

 For those who are already employed in the field, additional courses are available in polysomnography, polysomnographic scoring, pediatric polysomnography and sleep center management.
 Starting in January 2011, all registered polysomnographic technologists will be required to recertify their credentials every five years.
-Recertification may be achieved by passing an exam or by accumulating a total of 50 hours of continuing education credits in the given five year period.
+Recertification may be achieved by passing an exam or by accumulating a total of 50 hours of continuing education credits in the given five-year period.
 Continuing education courses are aimed at providing the polysomnographic technician an opportunity to lead in a managerial role and also can be used to meet the new BRPT requirements or continuing education credits.

 Sleep technician certificate programs consist of traditional coursework and opportunities to gain hands-on clinical experience.
 Students will develop skills in sleep monitoring, data analysis and the proper use of equipment.